There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 We’ll put this in the common reasons to refinance pile.
 Just about everyone will suggest that you refinance out of an ARM and into a fixed mortgage if you think rates are rising.

-The same is true if your hybrid ARM that was fixed for X amount of years is about to hit its first adjustment.
+The same is true if your hybrid ARM that was fixed for X amount of years is about to hit its first rate adjustment.

 7. To go adjustable instead